Can you claim tax without receipts?

 Check your bank statements

-Generally, the Tax Office will classify your credit card statement itemising the purchase as acceptable evidence, as long as you have a diary entry or notes detailing the date and store you purchased from.
+Generally, the Tax Office will classify your credit card statement itemising the purchase as acceptable evidence, as long as you have a diary entry or notes detailing the date and store you purchased from and the statement is clear.
+A generic supermarket receipt will not be enough to claim stationary or petrol.

 Contact the retailer